MOWAG Roland

-The MOWAG Roland is an armored personnel carrier of Swiss origin.
+The MOWAG Roland is an armoured personnel carrier of Swiss origin.
 The vehicle was developed in 1960 and the prototype was tested in 1963.
 The Roland production was from 1964 to 1980.

 Design

-The Roland was designed for a variety of tasks: ambulance, reconnaissance, armored troop carriers, riot /protests control and as rocket launcher.
+The Roland was designed for a variety of tasks: ambulance, reconnaissance, armoured troop carriers, riot /protests control and as rocket launcher.

 There is a searchlight mounted on the front, directly behind it is a rotary roof section for a machine gun (MG) or a tower for a heavy machine gun MG, which is operated by the commander.
 The engine is in the rear, on the left side of the vehicle.
 On the right side, in the rear and on the left side of the vehicle are doors fitted for the vehicle occupants to enter or exit.

 Some African operators have their MOWAG Roland equipped with multiple rocket launchers for 5 unguided rockets.
 MOWAG Roland vehicles for police units typically do not have a gun, but are equipped with a siren, blue light, searchlight, loud speakers and a V-shaped dozer blade.